Lexogen-Tools/SIRVsuite/README.md

 Example usage:

-First, locate to the cloned repository root location.
-You can then invoke SIRVsuite via:
+From inside the root directory of your lcoal SIRVsuite project workspace you can invoke SIRVsuite on the included example data via:

 ```
 docker run -it -v $(pwd):/data sirvsuite SIRVsuite -i /data/examples/sample_sheet_test_SIRVset4_docker.tsv -o /data/out -a
 ```

-To make local files visible inside of docker container, the current working directory is mapped into /data directory inside of docker container.
-Therefore, -i and -o arguments and sample sheet path information need to be changed accordingly.
+To make local files visible inside the docker container, the current working directory is mapped into the /data directory inside the docker container.
+Therefore, the -i and -o arguments and sample sheet path information need to be changed accordingly.
 The command will create out/ folder in the project root directory containing output data of all modules.

-## 2. Preparing sample sheet
+## 2. Preparing the sample sheet
-The SIRVsuite consists of the following modules: coverage, SIRV concentration and ERCC correlation.
-The modules have different requirements in terms of input files and parameters.
-Therefore, a .csv file comprised of such information needs to be created.
-We call this type of file a sample sheet.
-An example of a valid sample sheet:
+The SIRVsuite consists of the following modules

+* SIRV coverage
+* SIRV concentration
+* ERCC correlation

+The input for these modules is specified via a sample sheet, which is a csv file with the following format.

 ```
 sample_name;alignment_path;counting_path;read_orientation;counting_method;counting_feature;library_prep_type;replication_group